 Two things are immediately apparent about a solifuge.
 The first is their sheer speed.
 They don’t get the name “wind-scorpion” for nothing.
+They are fast runners and can move at speeds of up to 10 miles (16 kilometers) per hour, which gives them their reputation for being incredibly swift.
 They do run like the wind, and on only six of their eight legs at that.
 They are more agile than an NFL halfback, too.
 They accomplish all this on usually rugged terrain or soft sand that leaves most other animals hobbling or sinking.
-Solpugids are also surprisingly good climbers.

 Should a solifuge ever stop moving, the second thing you notice is the size of its jaws.
 These “chelicerae,” as scientists call them, can take up nearly one-third the body length of some species.
 They have the largest jaws for their size of any terrestrial invertebrate.
 Each chelicera consists of a fixed upper portion and an articulated bottom joint forming the equivalent of a nutcracker or pair of pliers.
 Armed with teeth and filled with muscle, they are formidable weapons.
 Each one moves independently, allowing the solifuge to rip and tear its prey.
 These are non-venomous animals, but they do so much mechanical damage to their victims, and so quickly, that they don’t need venom.